Ffedronic/p6_construire-une-api-secure-pour-une-application-d-avis-gastronomiques/README.md

 - "mongoose-unique-validator" 3.0.0: mongoose-unique-validator is a plugin which adds pre-save validation for unique fields within a Mongoose schema,
 - "multer 1.4.3": Multer is a node.js middleware which is primarily used for uploading files,
 - "password-validator 5.2.0": validates password according to flexible and intuitive specifications,
-- "path 0.12.7": the path module provides utilities for working with file and directory paths.
+- "path 0.12.7": the path module provides utilities for working with file and directory paths,
-- "fs": The fs module enables interacting with the file system.
+- "fs": The fs module enables interacting with the file system,
-- "helmet 4.6.0": ,
+- "helmet 4.6.0".
 Then, run `nodemon server` at the rood folder containing the backend application.
 *The port 3000* will be used by server to listen the requests.
 The server should reload automatically when you make a change to a file.
 Use `Ctrl+C` in the terminal to stop the server.

 ***